 - The Management Board is responsible for the implementation of the Policy, except in relation to its own Remuneration policy.
 The Management Board presents a remuneration proposal annually to the Supervisory Board.
 The remuneration of the senior officers in the risk management, audit and compliance departments are directly overseen by the Supervisory Board. - The Supervisory Board approves the general principles of the Policy and oversees its implementation by the Management Board.
-The Supervisory Board is also be responsible for the implementation and evaluation of the Policy, adopted for the members of the Management Board. - Internal Audit, Risk Management, and Compliance departments (Control Functions) are involved in the annual risk analysis of the remuneration policy, are independent from the business units they oversee and have appropriate authority to advise the Management Board and the Supervisory Board.
+The Supervisory Board is also be responsible for the implementation and evaluation of the Policy, adopted for the members of the Management Board, and more particularly that it complies with the Remuneration Regulations. - Internal Audit, Risk Management, and Compliance departments (Control Functions) are involved in the annual risk analysis of the remuneration policy, are independent from the business units to oversee compliance and test effectiveness and have appropriate authority to advise the Management Board and the Supervisory Board.
 These Control Functions act in joint cooperation with respect to the set-up, execution, evaluation and required amendments to the remuneration policy.
-Adequate processes are implemented within Anadolubank, including an escalation procedure towards the Supervisory Board.
+Adequate processes are implemented within Anadolubank, including an escalation procedure towards the Supervisory Board. - The remuneration proposals for the Head of Risk Management department, Head of Internal Audit and Head of Compliance department require the prior evaluation and approval of the Supervisory Board.